Thank you to Sunfood for sponsoring this post. All photos, opinions, and text are mine alone.

 My Creamy Matcha Vanilla Milkshake is nothing like your typical milkshake.
-I’ve used a plain unsweetened non-dairy yogurt in place of the high-fat ice cream found in most milkshakes, so you still get that uber creamy texture and mouthfeel without all the unhealthy fats, cholesterol, and empty calories from sugar.
+I’ve used a plain unsweetened non-dairy yogurt by So Delicious in place of the high-fat ice cream found in most milkshakes, so you still get that uber creamy texture and mouthfeel without all the unhealthy fats, cholesterol, and empty calories from sugar.
 I have always enjoyed adding herbs and spices to shakes and smoothies because they give the recipes a really love twist and contain a lot of nutriiton.
 Tea is no exception!
 Matcha is great in shakes and smoothies and is a different way to try it out rather than just as a hot beverage.

 In my Creamy Matcha Vanilla Milkshake recipe, I also used unsweetened almond milk in this recipe, almond milk ice cubes to make it even creamier (just frozen cubes of almond milk like ice cubes), a little stevia, vanilla bean powder, and a few cubes of fresh pineapple which rounds out the flavor and enhances the taste of the matcha.
 Pineapple is also a fabulous food for digestion.
-It’s also an anti-inflammatory food as well as a rich source of beauty-boosting vitamins and enzymes.
+It’s also an anti-inflammatory food as well as a rich source of beauty-boosting vitamins and enzymes!

 - 1 cup of unsweetened non-dairy milk - I used unsweetened vanilla almond milk

 - ½ cup of ice cubes (or frozen almond milk cubes)

 - 5-6 ounces (about ¾ cup) of your favorite unsweetened non-dairy yogurt (I used non-dairy unsweetened coconut yogurt)

 - ¼ cup frozen pineapple cubes